 Technology Enhancement Grant (TEG)

 The Technology Enhancement Grant (TEG) Program provides funding to North Carolina universities or other NC research institutions through their respective technology transfer or entrepreneurship partners.
-Under this program, awards of up to $75,000 are available to fund a commercially-focused research study to enhance the university’s licensing position for a commercially promising technology.
-The proposed project will ideally incorporate study endpoints designed to meet key milestones defined by potential licensees or industry-experienced technology development advisors.
+Under this program, awards of up to $75,000 are available to fund a research study that will directly enhance the university’s licensing position for a commercially promising invention.
+The proposed project will ideally incorporate study endpoints designed to meet key milestones as defined by potential licensees or industry-experienced technology development advisors.

 Proposals to the TEG program must:

-- Demonstrate that protection of licensable intellectual property (IP) has been initiated (minimally, the filing of a provisional patent).
+- Demonstrate that protection of licensable intellectual property (IP) has been initiated by the applicant institution (minimally, the filing of a provisional patent application);

-- Attest that the IP rights are assigned to the applicant’s institution and have not been committed through license, option or letter-of-intent to license to any third-party at the time of application.
+- Attest that the IP rights are assigned to the applicant’s institution and have not been committed through license, option or letter-of-intent to license to any third-party at the time of application; and

-- Demonstrate that an initial review of the technology and its commercial opportunity has been reviewed by an independent technology development professional, or that a dialog with an independent potential licensee of the technology has been initiated.
+- Demonstrate that a dialog with an independent potential licensee of the technology has been initiated, or that an initial review of the technology and its commercial opportunity has been provided by an independent technology development professional.

 ***The following is for information only.
 Cycle 2 guidelines will be posted in late December.***